mamcer/mamcer.github.io/_posts/2016-12-11-bamboo-windows-install.md

     SELECT sd.is_read_committed_snapshot_on FROM sys.databases AS sd WHERE sd.[name] = '<database name>';

+It should return a single record `is_read_committed_snapshot_on` with value `1`

 The reason for this last chage is because JDBC is generally simpler and the recommended method to configure Bamboo with SQL Server

 ## Bamboo Install

-First we have to download Bamboo [https://www.atlassian.com/software/bamboo/download]()
+First we have to download Bamboo [https://www.atlassian.com/software/bamboo/download](https://www.atlassian.com/software/bamboo/download)

 The latest version at the moment of this write is: 5.12.3.1 build 51215 - 04 Jul 16

 The installation process is very straighforward.
 Just follow the wizard steps.
 There is only two concepts that we can pay attention and define if we will use the default options or change them: installation and home directory

 Installation directory: This is the directory where Bamboo's application files will be installed.
-The default is: C:\Program Files\Bamboo
+The default is: `C:\Program Files\Bamboo`

-We changed it to:
+We changed it to: `C:\atlassian\bamboo\base`
-    C:\atlassian\bamboo\base

 Bamboo home directory: This is the directory where Bamboo will store its configuration data.
-The default is: C:\Users\<current-user>\Bamboo-home
+The default is: `C:\Users\<current-user>\bamboo-home`

-In our case and following the previous path:
+In our case and following the previous path: `C:\atlassian\bamboo\home`
-    C:\atlassian\bamboo\home

 > It could be configured with any path.
 Just remember to avoid include the home in the same path as the installation directory